Paul Tsongas: Political positions

-Tsongas was generally viewed as socially liberal and fiscally conservative.
+Tsongas was generally viewed as socially liberal and moderate economically.
 He was especially known for his efforts in Congress in support of historic preservation and environmental conservation on one hand, and for his pro-business economic policies on the other.
 He played a major role while in the House in the creation of Lowell National Historical Park, as well as in the establishment or expansion of a number of other National Park System areas.